StakeReload/xs-web/README.md

 ## Getting Started

-# StakeReloadXS Payment Backend
+# StakeReload Payment Backend

-This is the payment processing backend for StakeReloadXS website.
+This is the payment processing backend for StakeReload website.
 It handles cryptocurrency payments via NOWPayments and sends notifications to Telegram when payments are received.

 ## Features